-The Chatham-Kent Small Business Centre is pleased to announce the new and expanded Digital Main Street Ontario Grant Program for local business to assist them in expanding their digital footprint.
-Version 3.0 of this program is now open for any registered business in Chatham-Kent that is paying commercial taxes or rent to an entity that is, has between 1 and 50 employees, has not received the grant in the past, and has a permanent brick-and-mortar establishment.
+The Chatham-Kent Small Business Centre is pleased to announce the new and expanded Digital Main Street Ontario Grant Program for local businesses to assist them in expanding their digital footprint.
+Version 3.0 of this program is now open for any registered business in Chatham-Kent that is paying commercial taxes or rent to an entity that is, has between one and 50 employees, has not received the grant in the past, and has a permanent brick-and-mortar establishment.

 The Digital Main Street Ontario Grants Program is focused on assisting brick-and-mortar small businesses with their adoption of technologies.
 The Digital Transformation Grant is an opportunity available to enable this digital transformation process.
 Through a partnership with the Province of Ontario, FedDev Ontario, and the Toronto Association of Business Improvement Areas, and administered by the Ontario BIA Association (OBIAA), the Digital Transformation Grant program will provide funding for training, advisory support, and grants to small businesses looking to increase their capacity through digital transformation.

 “This is exciting news for businesses across Chatham-Kent thanks to the expanded areas that the Digital Transformation Grant now covers.
 Previous versions of the program had a scope that was focused on just downtown areas, and now version three will allow more of our community to access training and funding,” said Jamie Rainbird, Manager of Chatham-Kent Economic Development.
 “There have been some excellent lessons learned over the past two years that have really helped to laser-focus the program and make it an even better opportunity for our community.”

 The three components of the Digital Transformation Grant include support for small businesses to help them assess their digital needs, an online training course that equips business owners with the digital literacy skills needed to develop a Digital Transformation Plan and a $2500 grant to assist with the execution of their plan.